leenathomas01/Research-index/README.md

 ---

 **Threshold-resonance-architecture** 🔴

 Meta-framework for adaptive stability across substrates.
 Systems maintain identity through forward stability, backward recoverability, and diagonal emergence.

+Core law: "Stable systems preserve unresolved structure and reinterpret it only when forward prediction fails."

 This framework explains:
 - How humans develop from childhood to old age without losing "self"